ajeetverma01/Tic-Tac-Toe-using-JS/README.md

 # Tic-Tac-Toe Game 🎮

-A simple two-player Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+A simple two-player Tic-Tac-Toe game built using HTML, CSS, Bootstrap and JavaScript.
 Players take turns marking "X" and "O" on a 3x3 grid.
 The game automatically detects winners and draws after each move, and allows for a reset to start a new round. 🏆

 ## Features ✨
 - **Two-player mode**: Players alternate between "X" and "O". ➕❌